 The ICC WEEKEND SHOWDOWN is an occasion to measure your strength against super-strong players and, why not, to win one of many fantastic prizes!

 From each ICC First Weekend Showdown tournament grid, 12 players will be randomly chosen for a 3-month membership.
-If a player already won a cash prize, he/she is not eligible for a random draw prize.
-If a cash winning player’s number is Randomly drawn, another player will then be chosen.
+If a player already won a prize, he/she is not eligible for a random draw prize.
+If a winning player’s number is Randomly drawn, another player will then be chosen.
 All Random Draw Winners will be announced directly at the completion of each ICC First Weekend Showdown.